>College Credit Report>More About the College Credit Report

 This page last updated December 10, 2021

 TEC 28.009 stipulates that each school district in Texas shall implement a program whereby high school students may earn at least twelve semester hours of college credit.
 This college credit may be earned through articulated postsecondary courses, advanced placement (AP), International Baccalaureate (IB), or dual credit courses.

 Districts began reporting these data to TEA in 2011-12.
 The data are submitted on the 43415 Course Completion Subcategory during the summer submission of the Public Education Information Management System (PEIMS), a statewide data system for public education information in Texas.
 School districts submit their data, which are defined in a yearly publication, the TSDS TEDS Data Standards.

-The report shows, by district, by region, or for the entire state, each of the courses offered by the district where students earn college credit hours.
+The report shows, by district, by region, or for the entire state, each of the courses offered where students earn college credit hours.
 It provides counts of students earning college credit, the total number of college credit hours earned, and the average hours per student.
 The same counts and percentages are shown for career and technical education (CTE) students, as well.
 The following students are identified as CTE students from 2020-21.

 Note: Certain values are masked to comply with the Family Educational Rights and Privacy Act (FERPA) requirements.
 Please see the note at the bottom of each report for more details on masking.